haacked/haacked.com/_posts/archived/2004/2004-02-10-sidlined-by-injury-and-illness.aspx.markdown

 ---
-title: Sidlined by injury and illness
+title: Sidelined by injury and illness
 date: 2004-02-10 -0800
-tags: []
+tags: [personal]
 redirect_from: "/archive/2004/02/09/sidlined-by-injury-and-illness.aspx/"
 ---